lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 .. note::

   The gain arrays are defined in the OFC controller configuration in `ts_config_mttcs` (``MTAOS/ofc/configurations/init.yaml``).
-   Switching between DOF-mode and v-mode operation requires updating these values — this is not handled automatically.
+  Switching between DOF-mode and v-mode operation requires updating these values, and this is not handled automatically.

 For the mathematical details, see `SOTN-001 <https://sotn-001.lsst.io>`_.